Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Monash, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Monash has recorded around 4 residential properties granted approval per year over the past five financial years, totalling an estimated 24 homes.
-So far in FY-26, 2 approvals have been recorded.
-Given an average of 2 new residents per year per dwelling constructed between FY-21 and FY-25, supply and demand appear well-balanced, creating stable market conditions.
-Recent figures indicate this has eased to 0.9 people per dwelling over the past two financial years, reflecting better supply availability.
+AreaSearch analysis of ABS building approval numbers shows Monash recorded approximately four residential properties granted approval per year over the past five financial years, totalling an estimated 24 homes.
+In FY-26 so far, two approvals have been recorded.
+On average, 2.0 new residents were associated with each dwelling constructed between FY-21 and FY-25, indicating balanced supply and demand conditions.
+This has eased to 0.9 people per dwelling over the past two financial years, suggesting improved supply availability.

-Additionally, $97,000 in commercial development approvals have been recorded this financial year, demonstrating the area's residential nature.
-Compared to Australian Capital Territory, Monash records markedly lower building activity, at 63.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties, though building activity has accelerated in recent years.
-Recent construction comprises 20.0% detached houses and 80.0% townhouses or apartments, indicating a shift from the area's existing housing composition (currently 86.0% houses).
-The location has approximately 620 people per dwelling approval, demonstrating an established market with stable or declining population projections, which should reduce housing demand pressures in Monash, benefiting potential buyers.
+Monash has also seen $1.1 million in commercial development approvals this financial year, reflecting its residential nature.
+Compared to the Australian Capital Territory, Monash records significantly lower building activity, at 63.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties, although recent years have seen accelerating building activity.
+Recent construction comprises 20.0% detached houses and 80.0% townhouses or apartments, indicating a shift towards higher-density living to provide more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a notable change from the area's existing housing composition of 86.0% houses, suggesting decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse housing options.
+Monash has approximately 620 people per dwelling approval, indicating an established market with stable or declining population projections, which should reduce housing demand pressures and benefit potential buyers.

 With population projections showing stability or decline, Monash should see reduced housing demand pressures, benefiting potential buyers.